What Precautions Should Family Members of an HIV Positive Person Take?

 Condoms should be used during all sex acts, whether it be oral, anal or vaginal intercourse.
 Condoms used correctly and consistently form a very good protection against infection with HIV and most other sexually transmitted diseases.

 When using condoms, check the expiration date.
 Condoms kept in a cool and dark place can be used for 4 years after the manufacturing date.
 Never use oils, creams or Vaseline for extra lubrication when using condoms.
-Use a water or silicon based lubricant such as KY-Jelly or other brand.
+Use water or silicon-based lubricants such as KY-Jelly or another brand.

 Although HIV cannot penetrate healthy skin, staying safe is important.
 In order for it to enter the body, there must be a break in the skin.
 As a safeguard against contact with blood or body fluids, a person providing care for bleeding wounds should wear disposable gloves.
 This is a precautionary measure to ensure that the person is not exposed to the virus through tiny cuts in the hands that may be unnoticed.